Our 2022-23 Season is underway! Check out the events calendar here.

-The following tips are summarized from comments of experienced volunteers and of activity professionals.
-The issues are relevant whether an activity professional or a volunteer initiates the contact.
+The following guidelines apply whether an FMMC Outreach volunteer or an activity professional initiates the contact.
 A discussion between the volunteer and the activity professional in advance is critical to a mutually satisfactory performance.

 - Describe the length and type of program you have in mind and confirm that this is what is desired by the audience.

 - Alternatively, find out what type of program would be enjoyed by the audience: all classical, a mix with popular, old favorite songs, or simply background music?
 If songs, are they likely to want to join in singing?